XactSystems/phpstan-dev/README.md

 composer require --dev xactsystems/phpstan-dev
 ```

+Authorise the plugin, please answer y to the following prompt:
+xactsystems/phpstan-dev contains a Composer plugin which is currently not in your allow-plugins config.
+See https://getcomposer.org/allow-plugins
+Do you trust "xactsystems/phpstan-dev" to execute code and wish to enable it now? (writes "allow-plugins" to composer.json) [y,n,d,?] y

 ## Usage

 This plugin will expose the \PHPStan namespace so that you can create your custom rules and collectors.